MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1511.md

 2. Take note of  the new attribute **UseWUServer**, under the **Windows Update** node in Configuration Manager Resource Explorer.

-3. Create a collection based on the **UseWUServer** attribute for all the computers that are connected via WUfB for updates and upgrades.
+3. Create a collection based on the **UseWUServer** attribute for all the computers that are connected via Windows Update for Business for updates and upgrades.

-4. Create a  client agent setting to disable the software update workflow and deploy the setting to the collection of computers that are connected directly to WUfB.
+4. Create a  client agent setting to disable the software update workflow and deploy the setting to the collection of computers that are connected directly to Windows Update for Business.

-5. The computers that are managed via WUfB will display **Unknown** in the compliance status and won't be counted as part of the overall compliance percentage.
+5. The computers that are managed via Windows Update for Business will display **Unknown** in the compliance status and won't be counted as part of the overall compliance percentage.

 ##  <a name="BKMK_Office365ProPlus"></a> Managing Microsoft 365 Apps for enterprise Client Update through Configuration Manager
 Configuration Manager now has the ability to manage Microsoft 365 desktop client updates using the Configuration Manager Software Update Management workflow.